COVID-19 IMPACT INFORMATION AND TEMPORARY BUILDING CLOSURE

 TRAIL USAGE INFORMATION:

-Trails and outdoor facilities will remain free and open to the public from dawn until dusk.
+Trails and outdoor facilities will remain free and open to the public from dawn until dusk (the Stearns Trail, however, is currently closed for construction through Fall 2020).
 We understand the restorative, healing, stress-relieving power of connecting with nature and we encourage each of you to get outside, in small numbers, to enjoy our trails, habitats, and green spaces with your families and friends.

 If you are planning a visit to the trails and habitats at the Nature Center, please follow these simple guidelines to ensure the safety and well-being of all visitors: